Total annual RPA technology revenue is expected to reach $1.3 billion in 2020, up from $98 million in 2015. How long will that last?

 “These are integration scripts, for moving from system one to system two,” said Miers during the Gartner Symposium.
 “And doing that regularly, repetitively, reliably; and there’s a lot of value to be had there but that’s not the same as, ‘I’ve got some little squirrely thing in here that’s going and doing it for me.’
 It’s ultimately a script.
 And that’s how you should think about it.”

-Miers’ point is that robotic automation software is not magical or intelligent —that, in fact, RPA tools are just like any other tool: ultimately, a collection of scripts that will clog your environment if you’re not careful.
+Miers’ point is that robotic automation software is not magical or intelligent automation—that, in fact, RPA tools are just like any other tool: ultimately, a collection of scripts that will clog your environment if you’re not careful.

-RPA tools aren’t intelligent robots with machine learning and artificial intelligence; RPA “bots” are scripts that can’t dynamically respond to changes.
+RPA tools aren’t intelligent software robots with machine learning and artificial intelligence; RPA “bots” are scripts that can’t dynamically respond to changes.

 “So there’s a bank in southeast Asia that has 2,000 RPA bots on people’s desktops,” explained Miers.
 “They wish they could roll back the clock and never have done that.
 Because they don’t know which part of the bank is going to stop working on Monday morning, if they change an application.”